-Sporicidal disinfect is used routinely for cleaning of the general environment and non-invasive equipment used in wards/departments e.g. commodes across both sites.
+Sporicidal disinfect is used routinely for cleaning of the general environment and non-invasive equipment used in wards/departments e.g. commodes across UHNM.
+Emergency portals are on a 6 monthly deep clean programme.

 The above approach has assisted greatly in the early identification and termination of any outbreaks of CDI.